Summer Green Season Nozawa

 Mountain Bike & Mountain Bike Week

-The Gondola lift opens early July until the end of August, with Mountain Bike week normally held in the 1st week of August.
-Info:- Mountain Biking Nozawa Onsen
+The Gondola opens early July until the end of October.
+More Info:- Mountain Biking Nozawa Onsen

 The Yoga & Meditation Retreats

 From August to October and Nozawa is the perfect destination for it with natural Hot Springs, fresh mountain air and scenic Temples.
 Info; – Yoga Retreat Japan

 Hike the Shin Etsu Trail